Search

 • SB 1622, sponsored by Sen. Jay Trumbull, R-Panama City, would eliminate the law that nullified Walton County’s customary use ordinance.
 Senators Don Gaetz and Kathleen Passidomo cast the only dissenting votes.

-The bill has evolved since its committee hearing.
-The updated legislation includes provisions that establish the erosion control line for certain Gulf Coast counties as the mean high-water line, to be determined by a survey conducted by the Board of Trustees of the Internal Improvement Trust Fund.
-It also addresses beach restoration projects for areas designated as critically eroded.
+The bill has evolved significantly since its committee hearing.
+The current version not only repeals the 2018 statute but also includes provisions for beach renourishment projects in critically eroded areas.
+It establishes the erosion control line for certain Gulf Coast counties as the mean high-water line, determined by a survey conducted by the Board of Trustees of the Internal Improvement Trust Fund.

 “This bill is about more than beaches—it’s about protecting a way of life that’s been part of Walton County for generations,” Trumbull said in a statement after the vote.
 “For decades, families have walked these shores, cast lines at sunset, watched their kids chase waves, and made memories that define what it means to live—and visit—here.”